halimathammed-sys/Coffee-Shop-Sales-Analysis/README.md

 Including cost data and a full 12-month period would transform this from a performance analysis into a full profitability and forecasting model.

+## Author
+Halimat Anuoluwapo Hammed

-I am Halimat,your Business, Sales and Finacial Analyst.
+_Business, Sales and Finacial Analyst_